Corazon Aquino: National reaction

 Various politicians across the political spectrum expressed their grief and praise for the former Philippine leader.
 President Arroyo, once an ally of Aquino, remembered the sacrifices she made for the country and called her a "national treasure".
 Former President Estrada said that the country had lost its mother and guiding voice with her sudden death.
 He also described Aquino as the "Philippines' most loved woman".
 Although they were at one time political foes, Aquino and Estrada had reconciled and joined forces in opposing President Arroyo.

+Communist Party of the Philippines founder Jose Maria Sison joined in mourning Aquino's death, saying his relationship with her was "exceptional".
 Former Senate President Juan Ponce Enrile, who had been Aquino's defense minister and later a fierce critic of Aquino, asked the public to pray for her eternal repose.
-Although former Aquino interior minister and Senate minority floor leader Aquilino Pimentel, Jr. revealed that he had "mixed feelings" about Aquino's death, he also said that the country "shall be forever indebted to Cory for rallying the nation behind the campaign to topple dictatorial rule and restore democracy".
+Although former Aquino interior minister and Senate minority floor leader Aquilino Pimentel Jr. revealed that he had "mixed feelings" about Aquino's death, he also said that the country "shall be forever indebted to Cory for rallying the nation behind the campaign to topple dictatorial rule and restore democracy".

 Filipino citizens throughout the country wore either yellow shirts or held masses to pay tribute to Aquino.
 Yellow ribbons, which were a symbol of support for Aquino after the 1986 election and during the People Power Revolution, were tied along major national roads as a sign of solidarity and support for Aquino and her grieving family.
 On popular social networking sites such as Facebook and Twitter, Filipinos posted yellow ribbons on their accounts as tribute.
 Following her death, Filipino Catholics called on the Church to have Aquino canonized and declared as a saint.
-Days after her funeral, the Bangko Sentral ng Pilipinas (BSP) announced that it supported calls to put the former president on the 500-Peso banknote alongside Benigno "Ninoy" Aquino, Jr., her deceased husband.
-The bill had previously featured a portrait of only Benigno Aquino, Jr. since 1987.
+Days after her funeral, the Bangko Sentral ng Pilipinas (BSP) announced that it supported calls to put the former president on the 500-Peso banknote alongside Benigno "Ninoy" Aquino Jr., her deceased husband.
+The bill had previously featured a portrait of only Benigno Aquino Jr. since 1987.